 The fact that they are taking photos means that they appreciate the value of photography.
 And, aren’t we all looking for clients that value and appreciate what we do?
 They will love us even more when they realize that they cannot create images that are even close to as amazing as the ones we are creating.

 4. You should be providing an experience that your clients will seek out.

 I know that you have heard this a million times, but it cannot be stated enough.
 The actual photos that you take for clients are just a part of the professional photography experience.

 Have you ever wondered why a mediocre photographer may be getting more clients than you?
 Odds are they are providing an experience that people can’t get anywhere else.
 Are they famous for a viral blog post?
 Maybe their clients cannot stop talking about them because of some amazing bonus gift they received.
-MAYBE they wrote a helpful blog post teaching them how to improve their own pet photography! (see what I did there?)
+MAYBE they wrote a helpful blog post teaching them how to improve their own pet photography!
 People love the photos, of course they do, but what they talk about is the experience.